Battle of Honnecourt: Background

 By 1642, the Franco-Spanish War was entering its seventh year, with neither side able to gain a decisive advantage.
 The outbreak of the Catalonian revolt in 1640 provided France an opportunity to weaken Spain and expand its southwestern frontier in Roussillon.
-French chief minister Cardinal Richelieu and Louis XIII decided to make the capture of Perpignan their main objective for 1642, while remaining on the defensive elsewhere.
+French chief minister Cardinal Richelieu and King Louis XIII decided to make the capture of Perpignan their main objective for 1642, while remaining on the defensive elsewhere.

 During the 1640 campaign, the French captured much of Artois, now in modern France, then part of the Spanish Netherlands, occupying Arras, Lens and La Bassée.
 Hoping to divert resources from Catalonia, Francisco de Melo, the new Governor of the Spanish Netherlands, planned an offensive to retake them, using 30,000 troops from the Army of Flanders, the most experienced formation in the Spanish Empire.

 Opposing him were the French armies of Picardy, commanded by the Comte d'Harcourt, and Champagne, under the Comte de Guiche.
 The former consisted of 18,000 men quartered around Saint-Quentin, the latter 11,000 men based in Péronne.
 In early May, Melo captured Lens, then moved onto La Bassée; after combining near Arras, Guiche and Harcourt moved to its relief but hesitated to attack the strong defences constructed by the Spanish around their siege lines and withdrew.
 Instead, Harcourt marched into the Boulonnais to head off an attack on Calais, with Guiche based near Le Catelet to prevent the Spanish garrison of Cambrai raiding into Champagne.